TheFlyingPiano99/WaveFunctionSimPython/README.md

   ```
   python wavefunctionsim.py
   ```
+- After the plugins are installed, you can also use the `run_script.sh` (Linux/MacOS) or `run_script.bat` (Windows) to skip the step of manually activating the virtual environment.

 ## Generating documentation
 To generate code docuemntation from the root directory of the project run:
 ```